 Did you know that it costs five times as much to attract a new customer as it does to keep an existing one?
 And did you know that existing customers are 50% more likely to try out new products and spend 31% more when compared to new customers?

-At Fangage, we believe that using these innovative ways to reward fans’ loyalty is key nowadays.
-Here are 5 ways to reward your loyal fans or customers today.
+Using innovative ways to reward fans’ loyalty is key nowadays.
+So, we're going to share 5 ways to reward your loyal customers, to help you build an engaged fanbase.

-As mentioned before, people love being treated specially.
-Offering them exclusive products is an excellent way of doing this.
+As mentioned before, your fans love being treated in a special way.
+Offering them exclusive products or services is an excellent way of doing this.
 According to research by Harvard Business Review, many companies treat all of their customers equally, offering them products of equal value regardless of how much they spend or how long they have been loyal customers.

 Another way of using exclusive sales to give loyal fans exclusive early access to purchase a particular product.